rs=w_1280 (14)

 Trigger points are stubborn and will come back or persist if you don’t address their underlying cause.
 Why is the muscle getting overloaded to begin with?
 This may require some detective work or expertise.
 You may need to correct your posture, learn more efficient ways of moving, and build strength.
 Sometimes, other factors can also make someone more susceptible to developing trigger points.
 Stress is stress, whether it is specific stress to the muscle or more systemic sources of stress such as vitamin deficiencies, chronic issues with sleep, anxiety or depression.
 These factors would be especially important to consider if you notice more chronic and widespread issues with trigger points.

-If you have any questions about trigger points and how to treat them, please contact us at 312-643-1555 or email us at info@dynamic-pt.com.
+If you have any questions about trigger points and how to treat them, please contact us at 312-643-1555 or email us at [email protected].
 Dynamic Physical Therapy Chicago is open for in person and telehealth visits at this time.
 Follow us on Instagram or Like us on Facebook for weekly exercise videos and tips.